Are you looking for the Acutu website?

 If you’re a former Acutu patient, there are some changes you need to know about:

 - You now pay what you can afford.
-This means you decide the amount you can afford to pay, based on your own assessment of your income – starting from £15 per treatment.
-Compared with York’s average of £40 per treatment, these are my guidelines:
+This means you decide the amount you can afford to pay, based on your own assessment of your income – starting from £20 per treatment.
+Compared with York’s average of £40 per treatment, these are our guidelines:

-- Treatments are still one-to-one (not a ‘multibed’ environment) so it’s still just you and me in the room.
+- Treatments are still one-to-one (not a ‘multibed’ environment) so it’s still just you and an acupuncturist in the room.

-- My appointment lengths are now just 45 minutes each, and (for now) the clinic is open on Mondays from 8am to 6pm.
+- Our appointment lengths are now just 45 minutes each, and the clinic is open on Mondays and Fridays from 9am to 6pm.

-- I don’t sit down with you for a consultation and a cuppa first, but instead I ask you to hop straight onto the couch while we do your consultation.
-This helps to keep your appointment running to time.
-For the same reasons, it’s acupuncture only, although I do still incorporate cupping, heat lamp therapy and electroacupuncture where needed.
-I’m not doing tuina any longer (there just isn’t time in the appointment).
+- We now offer acupuncture only, although we do still incorporate cupping, heat lamp therapy and electroacupuncture where needed.
+We aren’t doing tuina any longer (there just isn’t time in the appointment).

-- To minimise admin and keep costs low, if you need to reschedule or cancel an appointment, I ask you to do this online yourself, rather than asking me to do it for you.
+- To minimise admin and keep costs low, if you need to reschedule or cancel an appointment, we ask you to do this online yourself, rather than asking us to do it for you.
 Find out how, here.